Lets-Talk-NL/HeptacomShopwarePlatformAdminOpenAuth/README.md

 ```

 The request must be encrypted (HTTPS) and will timeout after 5 seconds.
 In case of a timeout or a none successful response code, the condition will be evaluated as `false`.
+You can change these settings by defining your own HTTP client (see [Using a different HTTP client](#use-a-different-http-client)).

 In case you have multiple conditions, depending on the same endpoint, the request will only be done once.
 The response is cached in memory for the duration of the rule evaluation.